EuroLeaps/scc-connectors/README.md

 ### Step-by-Step Setup Instructions

-1. Set up Azure Sentinel
+1. Set up the target destination for the security alerts
+   - DataDog (Create a API Key and URL)
-   - Create a Log Analytics Workspace
+   - Azure Sentinel (Create a Log Analytics Workspace)
 2. Create a continuous pubsub export of SCC Alerts
 3. Create a Cloud Function in Google Cloud
    - Download python source code from this Github repository (you don’t need to modify the code)